cap-js-community/mtx-tool/README.md

 ## Features

-MTX Tool is subdivided in several contextual sections, each with several commands.
+MTX Tool is subdivided in contextual sections, each with several commands.

 ```
    === user authentication (uaa) ===